openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-snapshot.md

 description: This section talks about the advanced operations that can be performed in the OpenEBS Local Persistent Volumes (PV) backed by the LVM Storage.
 ---

 The LVM driver supports creating snapshots of the LVM volumes.
 This requires the `dm-snapshot` kernel module to be loaded.
-Certain settings are applied by the LVM driver which modifies the default behaviour of LVM snapshot:
+Certain settings are applied by the LVM driver which modifies the default behaviour of the LVM snapshot:

-- Snapshots created by LVM driver are ReadOnly by default as opposed to the ReadWrite snapshots created by default by `lvcreate` command
+- Snapshots created by the LVM driver are ReadOnly by default as opposed to the ReadWrite snapshots created by default by `lvcreate` command
 - The size of snapshot will be set to the size of the origin volume

 ## Default SnapshotClass without SnapSize Parameter

-In default snapshotclass case, for thin volumes, a thin snapshot will be created.
+In the default snapshotclass case, for thin volumes, a thin snapshot will be created.
 Similarly, for thick volume, a thick snapshot will be created.

-While creating the thick snapshot for thick volumes, since snapsize parameter is not provided, driver will reserve size equal to the volume for snapshots.
+While creating the thick snapshot for thick volumes, since the snapsize parameter is not provided, the driver will reserve a size equal to the volume for snapshots.

 ```yaml
 kind: VolumeSnapshotClass